ShrimpFather7/Koster-Deep-Learning-Ecology/chapter4/README.md

 - `chp_4_traits_df.csv` – A .csv-file with all investigated taxa and their assigned traits as assigned by Nilsson et al. (2025)

+- `stats_output.txt` – Example output from Nilsson et al. (2025), copied from the console to a .txt file.

 ## **Dependencies**
 - dplyr